 Is your Due Diligence program meeting the OCC Compliance Guidelines?

+Is your due diligence program meeting OCC Compliance Guidelines?
 OCC standards mean that organizations can be held accountable for the actions of third parties operating on their behalf.
-The regulations include:
+Some of the regulations include:

 - Conducting appropriate due diligence of vendors

 - Implementing internal policies and procedures for control and oversight of third-party relationships

 - Having plans for risk management and disaster recovery in place

 These requirements go beyond financial institutions and also apply to debt collectors, non-bank consumer credit services, auto dealerships, and many others.
 If OCC Guidelines apply to your organization, than conducting an OCC compliance risk assessment is a critical first step to ensure compliance and protect your bottom line.